Emergency Evacuations in Senior Living: 5 Steps to Protect Every Resident

 3. Designate Safe Zones

 Safe evacuation zones should be predetermined and clearly communicated to all staff and residents.
-Here are some important things to consider:

 • Primary and secondary assembly points outside the facility